 The monetary system in Canada is based on dollars and cents like the U.S., but there are differences.
 Canada has nickels, dimes, quarters, 1-dollar coins (“loonies”) and 2-dollar coins (“toonies”), but no longer uses pennies, so cashiers round-off up or down as needed.
 Paper currency comes in $5, $10, $20, $50, $100, etc. bills.

 Major American bank and credit cards are accepted in Canada.
-Credit card purchases are billed at the U.S. dollar equivalent at the current exchange rate and often a pesky “Foreign Transaction Fee” is included.
+Credit card purchases are billed at the U.S. dollar equivalent at the current exchange rate and a “Foreign Transaction Fee” may be included.

 U.S. currency is accepted as payment in most places in Canada, but with some exceptions, so it is a good idea to carry Canadian cash in Canada.
 (Canadian money is not accepted as payment in the U.S..)